Partial Information Sharing over Social Learning Networks: Proof of Theorem

 \section{Proof of Theorem~\ref{the:truthpartial}}

-We first introduce an intermediate result, where we show that for each agent the log-ratio between any non-transmitted and transmitted belief components will have an asymptotic exponential behavior. \begin{lemma}[\textbf{Asymptotic Rate of Convergence}] Under Assumptions~\ref{as:integ} and~\ref{as:posit}, for all $\theta \in \Theta\setminus\{\thetashare\}$ and every agent $k=1,2,\dots,K$, we have that:
+We first introduce an intermediate result, where we show that for each agent the log-ratio between any non-transmitted and transmitted belief components will have an asymptotic exponential behavior.
+In order to avoid misunderstanding, we remark that this result is already known in social learning theory~\cite{nedic2017fast}.
+Nevertheless, we deem it useful to report here a proof for this result to make the article self-contained, and to make useful connections of this particular proof with other results that we prove relying on the recursive inequalities in Lemmas 8 and 9 further ahead. \begin{lemma}[\textbf{Asymptotic Rate of Convergence}] Under Assumptions~\ref{as:integ} and~\ref{as:posit}, for all $\theta \in \Theta\setminus\{\thetashare\}$ and every agent $k=1,2,\dots,K$, we have that:

 \end{lemma} \begin{IEEEproof} We know from \eqref{eq:allmuequal} that for any non-transmitted hypotheses $\tau,\theta\neq\thetashare$:

 Moreover, from \eqref{eq:justone}:

 Substituting \eqref{eq:Bayesupdate} into \eqref{eq:lem1a}, we obtain: